plone/plone.testing/README.txt

 |            | ``request``                                      |
 +------------+--------------------------------------------------+

+This layer is intended for functional testing against the simple ``STARTUP`` fixture.
+If you want to create your own layer with a more advanced, shared fixture, see "Integration and functional testing with custom fixtures" below.

 As its name implies, this layer is intended mainly for functional end-to-end testing using tools like `zope.testbrowser`_.
 See also the ``Browser`` object as described under "Helper functions" below.